37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Olórin.

-Why it stumps people: Mithrandir feels ancient enough to be the original name, and it gets used reverently throughout the story.
-But that’s what the Elves of Middle-earth call him after he arrives.
-Olórin is his name in Valinor, before the Valar sent him east.
-The misconception persists because Mithrandir sounds more “original” than it actually is.
+The wrong answer just sounds older.
+Mithrandir gets used reverently all through the story and feels ancient enough to be the first name.
+But that’s only what the Elves of Middle-earth call him once he’s already arrived.
+Olórin is who he was in Valinor, before the Valar sent him east.
+The mix-up sticks because Mithrandir sounds more original than it is.

 37. Who was the giant ancient spider that was Shelob’s ancestor?
 (Hard)